-- (b) The following well-control-fluid equipment shall be installed, maintained, and utilized: - (1) A fill-up line above the uppermost BOP; - (2) A well-control, fluid-volume measuring device for determining fluid volumes when filling the hole on trips; and - (3) A recording mud-pit-level indicator to determine mud-pit-volume gains and losses.
+(b) The following well-control-fluid equipment shall be installed, maintained, and utilized:

+(2) A well-control, fluid-volume measuring device for determining fluid volumes when filling the hole on trips; and

+(3) A recording mud-pit-level indicator to determine mud-pit-volume gains and losses.
 This indicator shall include both a visual and an audible warning device.